Gambling to survive 動画

 .

-I had no illusions of running the table with a hand full of undersized kids, but I wouldn’t allow conventional thinking to be a factor either.
-I had no idea what the kids expected out of this experience, but I knew exactly what we'd do to prepare for our opponents.
-The only chance we had to be competitive was if the players could gain confidence in themselves and that would come from long term game experience.
-Naturally, they’d have to take some lumps.
+I had no illusions of running the table with a hand full of green, undersized, kids, but I wouldn’t allow conventional thinking be a factor, either.
+I had no clue about any of our opponents, but I knew exactly what we'd do to them.
+The only chance we had to be competitive was if the players could gain confidence in themselves and that would come from physical and mental preparation and game experience.
+Naturally, the kids would have to take some lumps while gaining that experience.

 .